-The biggest challenge this poses for marketers is that they cannot depend on brand recognition to earn followers in the way that they do on other channels—only good content will ultimately find success in TikTok’s algorithm.
+The biggest challenge this poses for marketers is that they cannot depend on brand recognition to earn followers in the way that they do on other channels — ultimately, only good content will find success in TikTok’s algorithm.
 This also presents an opportunity for smaller brands to earn uncapped reach, which makes TikTok a compelling social channel for marketers to branch out on.

-The TikTok algorithm is the formula that determines what content is shown on your For You page.
-Countless inputs ultimately determine what you see, and why, and as a result, no two users have the same For You page or TikTok experience.
+The TikTok algorithm is the formula and set of rules that determine what content is shown on your For You page.
+Numerous inputs determine what you see and why — as a result, no two users have the same For You page or TikTok experience.

-That being said, there are definitely some commonalities between what users are shown: popular, viral content is more likely to find a larger audience, and any content that capitalizes on trending topics or sounds is also more likely to be seen.
+That being said, there are definitely some commonalities between what users are shown: popular, viral content is more likely to find a larger audience and any content that capitalizes on TikTok trending sounds or topics is also more likely to be seen.
+When these trends align with a theme or subject you watch and interact with more frequently, the more likely you are to see this content on your FYP.

 Out of the videos you are shown, TikTok is able to determine which ones entertained you the most, which is then a factor that determines what it shows you in the future.